JamoCA/awesome-coldfusion/README.md

 * [Moment.cfc](https://github.com/AlumnIQ/momentcfc) - Moment.js inspired date/time manipulation library for CFML (not a direct port)
 * [Mustache.cfc](https://github.com/rip747/Mustache.cfc) - [{{ mustache }}](http://mustache.github.io) for ColdFusion
 * [UnderscoreCF](https://github.com/russplaysguitar/UnderscoreCF) - An UnderscoreJS port for Coldfusion.
 Functional programming library.
+* [qb](https://github.com/coldbox-modules/qb) - qb is a fluent query builder for CFML and is more flexible to use than queryexecute().

 ## Editors